-II.J.
+II.K.
 TRAVEL REIMBURSEMENT

-1. Municipal Railway

-- 122. An employee who travels on the Municipal Railway for City business shall be reimbursed for such travel. - 2.
-Automobile Allowances - 123.
-The City agrees to appropriate sufficient funds to the Assessor's Office, the Department of Public Works and the Treasurer's Office, Tax Collector Division, Business Tax Section to pay automobile allowances to employees required to drive a personal automobile for City business.
-Employees on leave or extended vacation for twenty-one (21) days or more will not receive the allowance for the days not worked. - 124. a.
-Employees in the following classes only shall receive an auto allowance of \$40.00 per month and be eligible for a mileage allowance in accordance with the IRS allowance:
+- 1. Municipal Railway - 142.
+An employee who travels on the Municipal Railway for City business shall be reimbursed for such travel.

+2. Automobile Allowances

+- 143. The City agrees to appropriate sufficient funds to the Assessor's Office, the Department of Public Works and the Treasurer's Office, Tax Collector Division to pay automobile allowances to employees required to drive a personal automobile for City business.
+Employees on leave or extended vacation for twenty-one (21) days or more will not receive the allowance for the days not worked.

+- a.
+Employees in the following classes only shall receive an auto allowance of \$40.00 per month and be eligible for mileage reimbursement in accordance with the current IRS mileage rate:

+- 4220 Tax Auditor-Appraiser

+4222 Senior Tax Auditor-Appraiser

+4224 Principal Tax Auditor-Appraiser

+6270 Housing Inspector

+6272 Senior Housing Inspector

+2542 Speech Pathologist\

+2548 Occupational Therapist\

+2550 Senior Occupational Therapist\

+2555 Physical Therapist Assistant\

+2556 Physical Therapist\

+2558 Senior Physical Therapist\